Energy Project Manager Jobs in USA with Visa Sponsorship

 Which visa types do Energy Project Managers typically use for U.S. work authorization?

-H-1B is the most common path for non-Australian nationals.
+H-1B visa is the most common path for non-Australian nationals.
 Australian citizens have access to the E-3 visa, which is faster, has no lottery, and allows two-year renewable stays.
-Canadian and Mexican nationals may qualify for TN status under the engineer category if the role aligns.
+Canadian and Mexican nationals may qualify for TN visa status under the engineer category if the role aligns.
 O-1A is available for candidates with an exceptional record of large-scale project leadership.

 How do I find Energy Project Manager jobs that offer visa sponsorship?